 Drug Rehab Services can help people who live in Prince Edward Island find programs that will treat their opioid addiction.
 The first step should be some type of withdrawal management or medically supervised detox program.
 Opioids are addictive drugs, and most people become dependent on them through a prescription.
 Opioids such as oxycodone, morphine, hydromorphone, fentanyl, and codeine are often used to treat varying levels of pain.
 Prescription opioids are given to help patients manage pain, but these drugs are highly addictive.
 If opioids are abused in any way, the patient will, then become addicted to them, and will develop strong physical and psychological dependencies.
 Opioid abuse and addiction can be properly treated, but it is not always easy, and many addicts do make more than one attempt at it.

 Opioids that are prescribed to people to treat pain can be gotten illegally, but often it is the un-used pain medication that is being sold on the street.
 Opioids can be a long-acting medication or a short-acting medication, and these different types are prescribed to patients.
-Opioid addiction can be hard to treat, because many users struggle with the withdrawal symptoms.
+Opioid addiction can be hard to treat because many users struggle with withdrawal symptoms.
 The withdrawal pain can include nervousness, restlessness, body aches, diarrhea, nausea, and stomach pain.
-It is important to have the proper medical supervision when going through an opioid withdrawal.
-Those who attempt to withdrawal from opioids alone will not always be successful, and it can be dangerous to do this without the help from qualified professional.
+It is important to have proper medical supervision when going through opioid withdrawal.
+Those who attempt to withdrawal from opioids alone will not always be successful, and it can be dangerous to do this without help from qualified professionals.